 Extreme (UV Index 11-plus)

-Extreme risk.
-Damage can occur within minutes in unprotected skin.- Everyone: Avoid midday sun entirely.
+- Everyone: Avoid all midday sun.
 Schedule outdoor activities for early morning or evening.
 If you must be out, full UPF coverage (long sleeves, pants, wide brim, wraparound sunglasses) plus SPF 50 on any exposed skin, reapplied every 60 to 90 minutes.

 - People on photosensitizing medications: even brief exposure can produce a phototoxic reaction.
 Confirm with your prescriber whether to time your dose differently.

-Most sunscreen "controversies" online are about the wrong things.
-The clinically useful version is short.- SPF 30 broad-spectrum is enough for daily use.
+- SPF 30 broad-spectrum is enough for daily use.
 SPF 50 is the right move on high-UV days, water exposure, and long outdoor sessions.

 - Mineral sunscreens (zinc oxide, titanium dioxide) are the easiest broad-spectrum option for sensitive skin and pregnancy.
 They sit on the skin and reflect UV.
 Modern formulations are cosmetically much better than the white-cast versions older patients remember.

 - Chemical sunscreens (avobenzone, octinoxate, oxybenzone) absorb UV and convert it to heat.
-They are well-studied and effective; the systemic absorption studies that grabbed headlines did not find clinical harm.
+They are well-studied and effective; the systemic absorption studies that made headlines did not find clinical harm.
 If you want to skip oxybenzone for reef-friendliness or personal preference, plenty of effective options exist without it.

 - Reapplication is the variable that matters most.
 Most people apply too thin and reapply too late.
 The standard adult facial dose is about a quarter teaspoon; for the body, about an ounce.
 Reapply every two hours, and after swimming, heavy sweating, or toweling off.